-Before committing to purchasing or shipping your boat, please ensure you have taken into account all of the below points.
-If you can’t provide one of these documents then please contact us to discuss before committing to purchase your boat.
+Before committing to purchasing or shipping your boat, please ensure you have considered all the below points.
+If you can’t provide one of these documents, then please contact us to discuss before committing to purchase your boat.
 As some of these are pre-requests to importing, and without them you can’t import your boat.

 Import Approval - (Boats with Trailers ONLY)

 All boats on trailers must have an import permit for the trailer prior to arriving in Australia, you will need to apply for this directly to the Department of Infrastructure.

 You must have this permit approved for your trailer before the yacht arrives in Australia, if you don’t then your yacht or boat won’t be able to be removed from the port and will incur storage charges which could cost you thousands of dollars.

 Import GST and Duties are payable in addition to any quotation we provide, GST is 10% and Duty is based on the country of manufacture.
 Boats manufactured in the USA are duty free if accompanied with an appropriate Certificate of Origin.

 Its very important that the boat is spotless both inside and out.
 All dirt etc on the trailer needs to be water blasted off, and the hull should be clean and free of any organic matter, such as barnacles etc. The inside should be washed and vacuumed so there is no dirt or leaves etc inside the boat.
 This includes engine bays and hatches.